GoogleCloudPlatform/pubsub2inbox/README.md

 ## Deploying via Cloud Run

+### Prebuilt image

+A prebuilt container image is available on this page.

 ### Building the container

 A [`Dockerfile`](Dockerfile) has been provided for building the container.
 You can build the